 The most crucial factor when buying a bike is to make sure the frame fits.
 Just like how you might wear a size 10 shoe in Nike and a 10.5 in Adidas, there is no standardisation when it comes to bike frames, and sizing can vary drastically from brand to brand.
-Worse, trying to decode a geometry chart can be a bit like trying to put socks on a rooster.
+Worse, trying to decode a geometry chart for some can be as hard as wrapping their heads around quantum physics.

-While minor adjustments can be made with stem length and saddle setback, ultimately, if a bike frame is too big or small, and it can influence the bike's handling characteristics as well as cause issues when it comes to comfort.
-This is especially true on a road bike because you will essentially maintain that same position for the duration of the ride, and if it’s wrong, you’re in for many hours of pain — the bad kind that is.
+While minor adjustments can be made with stem length and saddle setback, ultimately if a bike frame is too big or small, the amount of available adjustment won't be great enough, and it will influence the bike's handling characteristics as well as cause issues when it comes to comfort.
+This is especially true when riding one of the best road bikes because you will essentially maintain that same position for the duration of the ride, and if it’s wrong, you’re in for many hours of pain — the bad kind, that is.

 What makes things even more complicated is that people are built differently; some people have short torsos and long legs, while others have a long torso and short legs.
 This means two people who are the same height might not fit on the same bike.

 While we can’t offer a specific chart that will tell you exactly what size frame will be perfect for the dimensions of your body, what we can do is help to demystify the numbers on the geometry chart and show you how to use them to figure out the right size for you.

 Luckily, the components on a bike do allow for a little bit of leeway.
 Saddles usually have around 7cm of fore-aft adjustability, stems can be swapped for shorter or longer versions with shallower or steeper angles that raise or lower the handlebars, and most of the best road handlebars can be bought in a choice of around five different widths.
 Cranks can be swapped for shorter or longer lengths, many seatposts are available in a couple of shapes that adjust their bend, known as 'layback', and some bikes even come with flip chips that adjust the geometry.